soltanianzadeh/STNeuroNet/README.md

 ### Citing

-If yo use any part of this software in your work, please cite Soltanian-Zadeh et al. 2018:
+If you use any part of this software in your work, please cite Soltanian-Zadeh et al. 2019:

-* S. Soltanian-Zadeh, K. Sahingur, S. Blau, Y. Gong, and S. Farsiu, "Fast and robust active neuron segmentation in two-photon calcium imaging using spatio-temporal deep-learning," 2018.
+* S. Soltanian-Zadeh, K. Sahingur, S. Blau, Y. Gong, and S. Farsiu, "Fast and robust active neuron segmentation in two-photon calcium imaging using spatio-temporal deep-learning," Proceedings of the National Academy of Sciences (PNAS), 2019.

 If you use NiftyNet in your work, please cite [Gibson and Li, et al. 2018][cmpb2018]: